authelia/authelia/docs/content/configuration/identity-validation/reset-password.md

 {{< confkey type="string" required="yes" >}}

 The secret used with the HMAC algorithm to sign the JWT.
+This value should be an arbitrary random string with printable ASCII characters.

 It is __strongly recommended__ this is a
 [Random Alphanumeric String](../../reference/guides/generating-secure-values.md#generating-a-random-alphanumeric-string) with 64 or more